The Registration Process

 - Applicants with previous offences, discipline decisions or other findings that are relevant to their suitability to practice manual osteopathy.

-In rendering a decision, the Registration Committee may:
+In rendering a decision, the Registrar may:

 - Register the applicant